Learning German as a Foreign Language at TUM Language Center

 Applicants wanting to study in Germany need to provide a certification that their German skills meet the university’s language requirements.
 The TUM Language Center does not offer exams or preparation courses like TestDaF or DSH as a proof of sufficient German language skills.

-To prepare for studying at the TUM in a bachelor’s or master’s degree program, students can take a pre-study course at the Student Service Zentrum (SSZ).
+To prepare for studying at the TUM in a master’s degree program, students can take a pre-study course at the Student Service Zentrum (SSZ).
 TUM Summer School offers students interested in doing a master’s at TUM the opportunity to learn German and to gain insight into research, university culture and campus life in Germany.